 No one deserves lung cancer.
 No matter what your health history is, you are not to blame for your cancer.
 If you feel like your doctor lacks compassion, it is time to seek a second opinion.

 3. Your doctor gets upset when you ask questions.

 The best relationship between a doctor and a patient is a collaborative one.
 It is important to feel comfortable asking questions and feel satisfied with the answers.
 Read up on as much information as you can and find a doctor who wants to have conversations with you about your care.

 4. Your doctor tells you there is nothing to be done and to "get your affairs in order."

 The subject of prognosis is a tough one.
 Your treatment decisions should be made after careful consideration and conversations with your care team.
 While the lung cancer survival rate isn't where we would like it to be, progress is being made every day and treatment options are expanding.
 If you feel your doctor is dismissing your case and not giving you hope, it may be time to seek a second opinion.

-5. Your doctor doesn't know what tumor testing is or refuses to talk to you about it.
+5. Your doctor doesn't know what biomarker testing is or refuses to talk to you about it.

-Tumor testing looks for specific markers on your tumor, sometimes called biomarkers or genomic markers.
+Biomarker testing looks for specific markers on your tumor, sometimes called molecular or genomic markers.
 The results from this testing help inform your possible treatment options such as whether to take a targeted therapy or participate in a clinical trial.
 This type of testing is especially important for patients with non-small cell lung cancer, who are most likely to have these markers.
-If your doctor is unable or unwilling to discuss tumor testing, it may be time to seek a second opinion.
+If your doctor is unable or unwilling to discuss biomarker testing, it may be time to seek a second opinion.